-- To exercise independent judgement
+to exercise independent judgement

-- To manage the company with reasonable care, skill and diligence
+to manage the company with reasonable care, skill and diligence

-- To avoid conflicts of interest
+to avoid direct or indirect conflicts of interest

-- To refrain from accepting gifts from others
+to refrain from accepting gifts from others

 to declare any personal interest (be it direct or indirect) in proposed transactions and/or company business